dancasimiro/WAV.jl/README.md

 Getting Started
 ---------------

 WAV provides `wavread` and `wavwrite` commands to read and write WAV files.
-First, you need to load the WAV package by typing `using WAV`.
-You can copy an existing file with the following
+Here is an example to get you started.
+It generates some data, writes it to a file and then reads the data back.

 ```jlcon
 julia> using WAV